-We create customized modules for clients based on their training needs.
+I create customized modules for clients based on their training needs.
 Those needs typically focus on effective management of workplace behavior and compliance with federal and state EEO laws.
-We do this through constructing strong cultures and building a solid and practical understanding of management’s legal obligations.
+I do this through constructing strong cultures and building a solid and practical understanding of management’s legal obligations.

-Some of the courses we have recently created for clients are:
+Some of the courses I have recently created for clients are:

 In many respects the people aspect of a manager’s job can be much more difficult than the technical aspects.
 Understanding how the law looks at the relationship between supervisors and the employees they manage is a first step in becoming the well-rounded leaders we want to be.
 We will discuss